poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 > `ClassA` **is tightly coupled with** `ClassB`

-If we needed to change/replace `ClassB` with `ClassC` because has an optimized version of the `calculate()` method, we will need to recompile our project.
+If we needed to change/replace `ClassB` with `ClassC` because ‘ClassC’ has an optimized version of the `calculate()` method, we will need to recompile our project.

 ![Collision](/public/images/dependency-injection-in-java/Collision.png)

 ## The Dependency Injection Principle

-The **Dependency Injection Principle** is nothing else than being able to pass (`inject`) the dependencies when required instead of initializing the dependencies inside of the recipient class.
+The **Dependency Injection Principle** is nothing but being able to pass (`inject`) the dependencies when required instead of initializing the dependencies inside of the recipient class.

 > Decouple your classes construction of the constructions of its dependencies